Synaptula lamperti: Biology

 S. lamperti is very common on coral reefs, both on the exposed and the inner slopes.
 It is a detrivore that specifically feeds on or around living sponges of the Ianthella basta species.
-It appears to require the nutrients provided by this particular sponge to thrive, as it ingests microscopic organic particles such as diatoms and also substances exuded from the surface of its host sponge.
-It feeds only at night, and food is processed rapidly, with a passage time though the digestive tract of under an hour.
+Synaptula lamperti often remains firmly attached to the surface of its sponge host, sometimes for extended periods, rather than moving across the substrate, indicating a sessile-oriented feeding strategy on the sponge surface.It appears to require the nutrients provided by this particular sponge to thrive, as it ingests microscopic organic particles such as diatoms and also substances exuded from the surface of its host sponge.
+It feeds only at night, and food is processed rapidly, with a passage time through the digestive tract of under an hour.

 Most individuals of S. lamperti are either male or female, but hermaphrodites occasionally occur and self-fertilisation may take place.
 The closely related species Synaptula hydriformis has been studied in detail and its fertilised eggs are retained in the coelom where the juveniles develop in a safe protected environment.
 If S. lamperti becomes damaged, both the anterior and the posterior portions can regenerate into new individuals.